denysgerasymuk799/UCU_Software_Architecture_Project/README.md

 ## Description

 **unobank** is a web banking project creared by the students of Ukrainian Catholic University.
 It allows user to register and top up their accounts, send money based on the card_id of recipient, and see a list of transactions.
 The project's architecture is heavily decoupled by using **seven** microservices that interact with each other.
-The system was designed to support a large number of users, since we use NoSQL databases and **event-sourcing pattern**.
 We leverage the AWS cloud platform to enable secure, fast, and robust infrastructure.

 The high-level diagram of our services from the infrastructure side looks like this: